EVENT: FOODIE’S REDOING OLD POSTS #8

 - When it begins to boil, add the samo.

-- Keep stirring occasionally and let the mixture simmer for 10 minutes or till the samo is cooked and the kheer becomes thick.
+- Keep stirring occasionally and let the mixture simmer for 10 -15 minutes or till the samo is cooked and the kheer becomes thick.

-- Instead of sugar you can use any artificial sweetener.
+- Instead of sugar you can use a sweetener to make it diabetic friendly.

 - Add more nuts and dry fruits if you like.

 - Add chopped fresh fruits to the cold kheer.

 - Puree dates and dry figs and add to the kheer.